-There's no better time than the second trimester to take a vacation "with baby" as long as you've checked in with your doctor and you've gotten the go ahead.
-That said, you should keep stress to a minimum and plan a relaxing trip.
+The second trimester is a good time to take a vacation "with baby" as long as you've checked in with your health care provider and gotten the go ahead.
 Below are some recommendations that may help you plan for your trip.

 Traveling is generally considered safe during pregnancy.
-The key with traveling while pregnant is to make sure you are going to be comfortable and as safe as possible.
-It is best to notify your doctor of your travel plans and ask for any recommendations specific to you and your pregnancy.
+The key is to take steps to be comfortable and as safe as possible.
+Be sure to tell your provider of your travel plans and ask if there is anything specific you should or should not do.
 Whether you are traveling by plane, car, or train, it is important to do the following:

-DO NOT take over the counter medicines or any non-prescribed medications without checking with your doctor.
-This includes medication for motion sickness or bowel problems related to traveling.
-Foreign travel: If you are planning a trip out of the country, discuss your trip with your doctor.
-Plan ahead to allow time for any shots or medications you may need, and be prepared to take a copy of your prenatal record with you.
+DO NOT take over the counter medicines or any non-prescribed medications without checking with your provider.
+This includes medicines for motion sickness or bowel problems related to traveling.
+Foreign travel: If you are planning a trip out of the country, discuss your trip with your provider.
+Plan ahead to allow time for any shots or medicines you may need, and take a copy of your prenatal record with you.

 Traveling to high altitudes may cause problems during pregnancy, as your body and your fetus adjust to the lower air pressure and lower levels of oxygen.
-It's generally best to let your body adjust to moderate altitudes – 6,000 – 8,000 feet – for a few days before going above 8,000 feet.
-Women with complicated pregnancies may want to avoid mountain-top excursions altogether.
+It's generally best to let your body adjust to moderate altitudes -- 6,000 to 8,000 feet -- for a few days before going above 8,000 feet.
+Women with complicated pregnancies may want to avoid mountain-top trips completely.

-The fluid-filled sac inside the uterus, which is further protected by muscles, organs, and bones, cushions the baby.
+- The fluid-filled sac inside the uterus cushions the baby.
 Unless the mother has a serious injury in an accident, the baby will likely not be harmed.
-However, if you are in an accident, you should always check with your doctor to make sure you and your baby are fine.
+However, if you are in an accident, always check with your provider to make sure you and your baby are fine.

-Travel may not be indicated in someone with medical or obstetrical complications.
-You should discuss your travel plans with your health care provider.
-Women with complicated pregnancies – those with high risk of preterm delivery, pre-eclampsia, or signs of poor fetal growth – may need supplemental oxygen when flying.
-Talk to your health care provider before you travel to see if you need additional oxygen.
+- If you have medical or obstetrical complications, you may not be able to travel.
+Discuss your travel plans with your provider.
+Women with complicated pregnancies -- those with high risk of preterm delivery, pre-eclampsia, or signs of poor fetal growth -- may need supplemental oxygen when flying.
+Talk to your provider before you travel to see if you need additional oxygen.